Early Assurance Pathway to NEOMED

-After students apply to the Early Assurance Pathway in their second year of study at UA and are provisionally admitted to the Early Assurance Pathway they will finish their degree requirements at UA, maintain required grade point averages (GPA), achieve required scores on the Medical College Admission Test (MCAT), and meet all other standards of readiness for medical education during their third and fourth years at UA before being promoted directly to NEOMED for Phase 2.
+After students apply to the Early Assurance Pathway and are provisionally admitted to the Early Assurance Pathway they will finish their degree requirements at UA, maintain required grade point averages (GPA), achieve required scores on the Medical College Admission Test (MCAT), and meet all other standards of readiness for medical education during their third and fourth years at UA before being promoted directly to NEOMED for Phase 2.
 If students can complete all their degree requirements along with meeting their promotion requirements (MCAT/GPA) at the conclusion of their third year of study at UA they could be promoted to NEOMED at the end of their 3rd year.

-Phase 2 consists of a four-year medical school course study at the NEOMED campus in Rootstown, Ohio and at selected clinical campuses.
+Phase 2 consists of a medical school course study at the NEOMED campus in Rootstown, Ohio and at selected clinical campuses.